Melanohalea: Conservation

-Melanohalea septentrionalis is listed as endangered in the Red List of Switzerland.
+Melanohalea septentrionalis is listed as endangered on the Red List of Switzerland.
+Melanohalea exasperata is on the German national Red List, and is in the critically endangered category in Poland's Red list of extinct and vulnerable lichens of Poland.
 Although M. olivacea was left off this list over uncertainties about its taxonomic status, it has been preliminarily assessed as critically endangered in Switzerland using the IUCN Red List criteria.
 It has received the same assessment in the neighbouring countries Germany and France.
+M. elegantula is red-listed in Sweden.
 Melanohalea halei is the only species in this genus that has been assessed for the global IUCN Red List.
 Because of its broad geographic distribution, breadth of ecological niches, and large, stable population size, it has been assessed as a least-concern species.